• Gluten-Free Recipes

 • Grease a 13x9" baking pan with oil or butter and line the bottom with parchment paper.

-• In a large bowl, whisk together the oat flour, salt, baking powder, and baking soda.
+• In a large bowl, whisk together the 2 ½ cups oat flour, ¾ teaspoon fine sea salt, ¾ teaspoon baking powder, and ¾ teaspoon baking soda.

-• Melt the butter and let cool slightly, Then whisk in the brown sugar, granulated sugar, and vanilla until the sugar slightly dissolves.
-Whisk in the eggs one at a time until smooth.
+• Melt the ¾ cup unsalted butter and let cool slightly.
+Then whisk in the 1 cup packed dark brown sugar, ½ cup granulated sugar, and 1 tablespoon vanilla extract until the sugar slightly dissolves.
+Whisk in the 2 large eggs one at a time until smooth.

 • Stir in the dry ingredient mix until a soft dough forms.
-Fold in the chocolate chips.
+Fold in the 1 ½ cups semisweet chocolate chips.

 • Spread the dough into the baking pan, using your hands or a rubber spatula to press it out into an even layer.
 Preheat the oven to 325°.